Beyond endoscopy for $\mathsf{GL}_2$ over $\mathbb{Q}$ with ramification 2: bounds towards the Ramanujan conjecture: Contribution of non-elliptic parts

-\begin{remark} If we followed the notations of \cite{gelbart1979}, $s$ would be replaced by $2s$.
-However, the formula of the continuous part and the conclusion are the same. \end{remark} \begin{remark} We use the letter $J$ instead of $I$ in hyperbolic, unipotent and the continuous parts since these terms are not invariant under conjugation, while other terms are invariant distributions.
+\begin{remark} We use the letter $J$ instead of $I$ in hyperbolic, unipotent and the continuous parts since these terms are not invariant under conjugation, while other terms are invariant distributions.
 There is also an \emph{invariant trace formula} for $\GL_2$ but we do not need it in this paper. \end{remark}

 The main goal of this section is to prove the following theorem: \begin{theorem} For any $\varepsilon>0$, we have

 \end{theorem}